 - Network Architectures: Could cause significant performance issues, causing people to blame the application when the root cause of the problems is something else entirely.

 - Lack of senior leader buy-in: If the leaders aren’t actively and visibly using the tool, don’t expect the rest of the organization to jump in headfirst.

 - Over-thinking the solution: For example, CISOs are paid to say “no,” decrease risk whenever possible, and always seek the maximum level of security.
 Dealing with today’s pandemic may require some relaxation of the most stringent security requirements – don’t ignore them, but getting this in the hands of end users in a very quick manner will require some amount of give-and-take.

 - Migrations: If you have all your documents in other locations, don’t think that you have to eat the whole elephant at once – perhaps just do a simple move of files from key network shares into Teams (or SharePoint or OneDrive).
 Focus on the nearest targets and the biggest needs for supporting your remote workers.
 That further target sitting off in the distance can be attacked after you kill off the ones breathing down your neck.

 - Integrations to legacy solutions: Be cognizant of integrations with your legacy solutions.

 The Way Forward

-Even as you quickly shift to remote work in response to COVID-19, keep in mind that the key to successfully get started with Microsoft Teams is to know your people, know your environment, and know which features are most important to your business.
+Keep in mind that the key to successfully get started with Microsoft Teams is to know your people, know your environment, and know which features are most important to your business.
 Then, strive to reduce confusion, keep communication lines open, recruit champions, and use education to convert resisters.

 Whether you jump into to the deep end with Teams or wade in from the shallow end depends on your organization’s culture.
 But in most cases, Teams will get you to a better place.
 That’s why it’s Microsoft’s fastest-growing product of all time.